veryMaker/signum-node/README.md

 ## Prerequisites

+### Windows

+Any recent 64 bit Windows should suffice (a Java 11 is embedded in the windows package).

 ### Linux and Mac, Java 64-bit 11 (Recommended) or higher

 You need Java 64-bit 11 (recommended) or higher installed.